pegjs/pegjs/README.md

 initializer at the beginning of the grammar.
 Curly braces in the action code must be balanced.

-The code inside the action can also access the string matched by the expression using the `text` function.
+The code inside the action can also access the text matched by the expression using the `text` function.